-When we talk about outbound communication where SAP Cloud Integration acts as client, we must mention that SAP Cloud Integration doesn’t offer any choices about how the user associated with the outbound request should be authorized to execute certain actions in the receiver system.
+When we talk about outbound communication where Cloud Integration acts as client, we must mention that Cloud Integration doesn’t offer any choices about how the user associated with the outbound request should be authorized to execute certain actions in the receiver system.

 Therefore, as integration developer, you can’t specify any authorization options.
 This situation is plausible for the following reason: How the permissions of a calling entity are checked can only be defined by the technical capabilities of the server (in the outbound communication case, the receiver system).
-Because SAP Cloud Integration (as a client in this case) can’t decide which technical capabilities are offered by the receiver system, SAP Cloud Integration cannot allow you to specify any authorization options in a receiver adapter.
+Because Cloud Integration (as a client in this case) can’t decide which technical capabilities are offered by the receiver system, SAP Cloud Integration cannot allow you to specify any authorization options in a receiver adapter.

 Specifying an Authentication option makes sense because SAP Cloud Integration can provide the required artifacts for each authentication option.